mayerrobert/jmurmel/murmel-langref.md

 ### (setq symbol value...) -> last-value

-`setq` updates the value of the given global or local symbols which must be already defined.
+`setq` updates the value(s) of the given global or local symbol(s).
+In interpreted Murmel undefined variables will be created on the fly, in compiled mode variables must have been defined previously.

     (define a nil)
     (let ((b nil) (c nil))